rufilboss/100DaysOfDevOps/Day 35 -AWS S3 Intelligent-Tiering (S3 INT)/day35.md

 * Some points to consider before using S3 Intelligent Tiering Class

-    * An object smaller then 128KB will never be transitioned to S3 Infrequent access and will be billed usually.
+    * An object smaller than 128KB will never be transitioned to S3 Infrequent access and will be billed usually.
     * Not fit for an object which lives less than 30 days, all objects will be billed with a minimum of 30 days.

+* Final Word

+* S3 Intelligent Tiering comes with an additional cost, if that is less than what you are paying right now, then this class is for you
+* It looks promising, as AWS is using Machine Learning Model under the hood, to fed trillions of objects and millions of requests to predict future access patterns for each object.
+The results were then used to inform storage of your S3 objects in the most cost-effective way possible.